nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Clearing all folders: `rm -folders`

-Clears all folders from the address book.
+Clears all folders from UNIon.

 Format: `rm -folders`